antalike/MemOS-Docs/content/en/memos_cloud/features/basic/multimodal.md

       {
         "id": "4a1d42f4-c9fa-41bf-805d-2ea985bba984",
         "memory_key": "MemOS Feature Overview",
-        "memory_value": "MemOS is an intelligent memory system capable of storing information through adding paths and retrieving information through query functions.
-The system supports various document formats such as PDF and DOC, and utilizes AI for intelligent response and processing.", "memory_type": "WorkingMemory",
+        "memory_value": "MemOS is an intelligent memory system capable of storing information by adding paths and retrieving information through query functions.
+The system supports various document formats, such as PDF and DOC, and utilizes AI for intelligent response and processing.", "memory_type": "WorkingMemory",
         "create_time": 1766041689091,
         "conversation_id": "1211",